vim-jp / vimdoc-en / helphelp

 Users can drop it in one of the "doc" directories and start use it.

-Report this to Bram, so that he can add a link on www.vim.org.
+Report to the development team, so they can add a link on www.vim.org.

 - Use the :helptags command to generate the tags files.
 It will find all